ShunLu91/starlight.github.io/index.md

 nav_order: 1
 ---

-StarLight aims to lightweight deep neural networks and mainly includes three modules: network compression, neural architecture search, and visualization.
-The network compression module transforms a pre-trained network into a lightweight structure by utilizing pruning and quantization techniques.
+StarLight helps in obtaining lightweight deep neural networks.
+StarLight consists primarily of three modules: network compression, neural architecture search, and visualization.
+The network compression module uses pruning and quantization techniques to convert a pre-trained network into a lightweight structure.
 The neural architecture search module designs efficient structures by utilizing differentiable architecture search methods.
-All of the aforementioned processes can be displayed in the visualization window, and we also provide visualizations of network intermediate features.
+The visualization window can display all of the aforementioned processes, as well as visualizations of network intermediate features.